 The EBA Guidelines provide that an entity that has serviced similar assets for at least five years will be deemed to meet the expertise criterion.

-Obvion has serviced residential mortgages for longer than five years .
+Clydesdale Bank has serviced residential mortgages for much longer than five years as described in the Prospectus.

 EBA Final non-ABCP STS Guidelines - statements on background and rationale

 Expertise of the Servicer (Article 21 (8))